rgwch/ioBroker.dingz/README.md

 Detailed informations on the Dingz and its connection state are found in dingz.X.info

-Use the states in ioBroker Scripting or VIS UI design to react on user interactions with a controlled button.
+Use the states in ioBroker Scripting or VIS UI design to react on user interactions with a controlled button (direct press or via app/web control).
 Example:

 ```javascript
 const b4="dingz.0.buttons.4."